Semion Mogilevich: Hungary

+Russia and Ukraine

+Oleksandr Turchynov, who was designated the acting President of Ukraine in February 2014, appeared in court in 2010 for allegedly destroying files pertaining to Mogilevich.
+Shortly before his assassination, Russian FSB defector Alexander Litvinenko claimed Mogilevich had a "good relationship" with Vladimir Putin from the 1990s.

+Trump Tower

+In the early 1990s, real estate developer and future U.S. president Donald Trump sold numerous properties to individuals with ties to the Russian mafia.
+Among them was also Semion Mogilevich who was among the early investors and bought an apartment in Trump Tower.

 Czech raid

 In May 1995, a meeting in Prague between Mogilevich and Sergei Mikhailov, head of the Solntsevskaya Bratva, was raided by Czech police.
 The occasion was a birthday party for one of the deputy Solntsevo mafiosi.
 Two hundred partygoers (including dozens of prostitutes) in the restaurant "U Holubů", owned by Mogilevich, were detained and 30 expelled from the country.
 Police had been tipped off that the Solntsevo group intended to execute Mogilevich at the party over a disputed payment of $5 million.
 But Mogilevich never arrived and it is believed that a senior figure in the Czech police, working with the Russian mafia, had warned him.
 Soon after, the Czech Interior Ministry imposed a ten-year entry ban on him, while the Hungarian government declared him persona non grata and the British barred his entry into the UK, declaring him "one of the most dangerous men in the world."